Cancer Pain Treatments

 For mild pain, people can buy over-the-counter, nonprescriptive analgesics, such as aspirin, acetaminophen (e.g., Tylenol®), or ibuprofen (e.g., Advil®).
 Aspirin and ibuprofen are two of many non-steroidal anti-inflammatory drugs (NSAIDs).
 There is an upper limit to how effective they are (increasing the dose above a certain maximum point no longer continues to provide greater relief), and they are non habit-forming.
 Due to potentially severe gastrointestinal and cardiovascular side effects, NSAIDs should only be used as instructed.

 Stronger analgesics can be prescribed by a physician.
-Studies indicate that 20-40% of patients who seek pain relief are satisfied with nonopioid analgesics alone.
+Studies indicate that 20-40 percent of patients who seek pain relief are satisfied with nonopioid analgesics alone.
 Patients vary in how they respond to the different nonopioid analgesics, and finding one that works may require trial and error.

 Morphine is the prototype opioid analgesic, though opioids vary in effectiveness and side effects.
 Unlike nonopioid analgesics, most opioids do not have an upper limit of effectiveness.
 Pain relief increases as the dose increases, to the point of causing unconsciousness.
 Opioids are used for severe pain, and the fact that they can be addictive may affect a physician's willingness to prescribe them.